Erez Marom Photography

 Main Features

-- Amazing wildlife: orangutans and proboscis monkeys in Tanjung Puting National Park, Komodo Dragons in Komodo National Park
+- Incredible wildlife: Bornean orangutans and proboscis monkeys in Tanjung Puting NP, Komodo Dragons in Komodo NP, Celebes crested macaques in Tangkoko NP.

-- Small group size (max 8) guarantees unparalleled personal attention
+- Small group size (max 7 photographers) guarantees unparalleled personal attention.

-- 3-day private sail to Komodo National Park aboard the magnificent Maipa Deapati
+- 3-day private sail to Komodo National Park aboard a magnificent traditional phinisi boat.

-- Professional photo guidance by an experienced, award-winning landscape photographer and by a local professional photo guide
+- Professional photo guidance by an experienced, award-winning landscape photographer and by local professional guides.

 We will assemble for dinner at an airport hotel in Jakarta, where we will have a meet-and-greet and an early dinner, where we will discuss the days ahead.

-Very early in the morning we will take a flight to Iskandar Airport, a small airport in Pangkalan Bun, Central Kalimantan (the Indonesian part of Borneo Island), and from there drive straight to our first destination: Tanjung Puting National Park.
-We will setlle in a beautiful eco-lodge and head to the park for shooting.
+Early in the morning we will take a flight to Iskandar Airport, a small airport in Pangkalan Bun, Central Kalimantan (the Indonesian part of Borneo Island), and from there take a boat straight to our first destination: Tanjung Puting National Park.
+We will setlle in a beautiful eco-lodge and go on our first afternoon shoot.

 Tanjung Puting is also home to other beautiful and interesting species, such as the proboscis monkey.
 The males of the species boast a huge proboscis, and the females love it!

-After breakfast on day 5, we will leave Kalimantan and fly to Surabaya, the second largest city in Indonesia, and take long drive to our hotel next to Bromo Volcano.
-We will eat and go to sleep early, since the day after we have to rise at 3 a.m. to catch sunrise in Bromo.
+After breakfast on day 5, we will leave Kalimantan and fly to Surabaya, the second largest city in Indonesia, and take a drive to our hotel next to Bromo Volcano.
+We will eat and go to sleep, since the day after we have to rise early to catch sunrise in Bromo.
+Our hotel is located in a perfect spot for droning the volcano.
+The "regular" vantage points pose problems for droning since there is too much intereference from other operators, but from our location there will be almost none of that.

 Mount Bromo is an active volcano, part of the Bromo Tengger Semeru National Park.
 At 2,329 meters (7,641 feet) it is not the highest peak of the massif, but it is by far the most famous.
 Our vantage point will include, other than Bromo, Mount Batok (closest to the viewer) and Mount Semeru (also an active volcano, at the back of the image).
 The complex is incredibly beautiful and it's often foggy, which elevates the photographic appeal.
 Bromo can be shot from the viewpoint of Mount Penanjakan, but can also be shot by drone.
-Drone aerials are especially good when the volcano is erupting,
+Drone aerials are especially good when the volcano is smoking and when it sticks out of thick morning fog.

-We will depart early in the morning to fly to the other side of the Island: Komodo Airport, which despite its name is still on Flores.
+We will depart early in the morning to fly to our next destination: Komodo Airport.
 From there, we will board a boat which will take us on a 3-day sail to Komodo National Park and its surrounding islands.

-Our vessel of choice would be the KLM Maipa Deapati, a Phinisi Buginese Schooner with a maximum capacity of 16 guests (while we are only 9 max).
+Our vessel of choice is a Phinisi Buginese Schooner with a maximum capacity of 16 guests (while we are only 9 max).
 The boat offers all the comforts we need for this sail: all rooms are equipped with A/C, private bathrooms and everything else to guarantee a wonderful experience.
+For extra comfort, every participant will receive a private room on the boat.

 Our main interest in Komodo will, naturally, be the Komodo Dragon - the largest lizard on Earth, growing to a maximum length of 3 metres (10 ft), and weighing up to approximately 70 kilograms (150 lb).
 As a result of their size, Komodo dragons are apex predators, and dominate the ecosystems in which they live.
 Komodo dragons hunt and ambush prey including invertebrates, birds, and mammals.
 They are most active in the day, although the species exhibits some nocturnal activity.
 Komodo dragons are solitary, coming together only to breed and eat.
 They are capable of running rapidly in brief sprints up to 20 km/h (12 mph), diving up to 4.5 m (15 ft), and climbing trees proficiently when young through use of their strong claws.

-Physical Difficulty: Intermediate+.
-We will be hiking in some of the locations, but the hikes are fairly easy if you're moderately fit.
+Physical Difficulty: Intermediate.
+We will be hiking in some of the locations, but the hikes are easy if you're moderately fit.
 Weather conditions in most locations are relatively hot and humid, but we will be shooting in the cooler morning and afternoon.
-To reach Kawah Ijen crater you will need to climb about 1-1.5 hours (porters are available to carry your gear).
-During our shooting in Kawah Ijen you may be required to wear protective goggles and a gas mask, which might be slightly uncomfortable.
-Rain is possible but usually doesn't last long.
+Rain is possible but usually doesn't last long in this season (last time we had zero rain during the shoots).
+Traversing the jungle in Tangkoko NP is slightly more challenging but nothing too bad.

 Workshop Price Includes

-- Hotel accommodation in deluxe rooms where possible.
+- Hotel accommodation in superior rooms where possible.

 - Breakfast, lunch and dinner throughout the workshop.